Howdy! Pardon me while I clear out the cobwebs in the blogging corner of this site.

 Recently I’ve started following the work of James Clear.
 He seems to be (at least trying to be) a 21st century version of Stephen Covey or maybe John Maxwell.
 Coincidentally, today I came across this tweet:

 I've never found setting goals effective and this perfectly articulates why. https://t.co/MyjkWhxd7f

 — Brad Touesnard (@bradt) August 30, 2017

-This post by James Clear, as you can imagine, talks about the possible overvaluing of goals.
+This post by James Clear, as you can imagine, talks about the possible overvaluing of goals (Turns out Scott Adams, creator of Dilbert has some similar things to say on the matter).
 As with Brad, I’ve often been uncomfortable with the ever-present concept of goals-setting.

 Why is that?
 I’m not a slouch with no vision for my future.
 While I am no Covey, Maxwell or Clear, I consider myself to be a very driven, and most of the time, effective person.
 But to me, the idea of goals has always felt a bit too much like a prison, or more, a chastising schoolmarm.
 When I think of goals, often my impatience kicks in.
 I just don’t have time or mental capacity (I am notoriously bad at multitasking) to worry about that possible future which may never materialize.